BackPacker777/codeelegant.github.io-1/source/_posts/Vanilla-Node-js-Web-Server-3.md

 5. [Ajax Reference Sheet](http://help.dottoro.com/ljspgwvf.php)

 You go through all of THAT material and you will be the **Sensei of Ajax** (feel free to put that on your résumé.
 Tell 'em I said so.)

+###### NeDB
+There is a lot of discussion about which database you should use for a web app.
+See [here](https://blog.daftcode.pl/hype-driven-development-3469fc2e9b22#.ba7omm7fq) & [here](https://blog.qmo.io/common-problems-when-developing-a-node-js-web-application/) for discussions.
+SQL or NoSQL.
+Meh, for our purposes it doesn't matter, but for production it does matter, so get frosty on which database you'll need.